lewiji/keybow-midi-recorder/README.md

 ## Planned features:

+* Create wrapper interface for key input and LED output
 * Use keybow LEDs to track recording
 * Use web MIDI to transport MIDI over the network
 * Automated recording - listen for MIDI in and silence to cut pieces of live playing